petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 For example, design, implementation, testing, and deployment all might be siloed in different teams.

-The source of inefficiency in this way of working is the high cost of returning to previous stages after moving forward.
+The source of inefficiency in this way of working comes from the documentation burden, which hinders communication/collaboration, and the high cost of returning to previous stages after moving forward.
 For example,
 if a performance or user experience (UX) deficiency shows up in testing,